tarantophilip/tarantophilip.github.io/_pages/about.md

 All of my scientific articles are freely available on [arXiv](https://arxiv.org/a/0000-0002-4247-3901.html) and some statistics regarding them can be found on [Google Scholar](https://scholar.google.com/citations?user=8RPclskAAAAJ&hl=en).

 I am committed to empowering historically excluded and marginalised groups, particularly those facing systemic oppression due to class, race, ethnicity, gender, sexuality, disability, and other dimensions of identity.
 I advocate for open science and climate justice, and work actively to improve structural and material conditions within academia and beyond.
-I am against the militarisation of quantum technologies and refuse to seek or accept funding from departments of war/defence or companies working closely with them.
+I am against the militarisation of quantum technologies and refuse to seek or accept funding from departments of defence or companies working closely with them.

 Feel free to contact me via email: [philip.taranto@manchester.ac.uk](mailto:philip.taranto@manchester.ac.uk).